-- Kids Club: There is one, though it could use some work; the Kids Corner consists mostly of a fairly unexciting selection of toys.
+- Kids Club: The Kids Corner consists mostly of a decent selection of toys.

-- Beach: The beach is about 650m away (8-minute walk), via Jalan Benesari road, just to the north.
-The beach is wide and shady, with plenty of drink stalls on the white sand.
+- Beach: The beach is about 650m away, via Jalan Benesari road, just to the north.
+The beach is wide and shady, with plenty of drinks stalls on the white sand.
 Larger waves are often more suitable for surfers, so take care and swim between the flags.

 - Views: Most rooms overlook the pool, which is attractive but often noisy.
 A few others face the windows and balconies of other rooms.

 - Private Pools/Jacuzzis: Not expected or provided at this sort of midrange boutique hotel in downtown Kuta.